RESEARCH STARTER

 Background

-The Bureau of Reclamation is an agency within the US Department of the Interior whose chief mandate is to develop and manage irrigation water supplies in the western United States.
+The Bureau of Reclamation is an agency within the US Department of the Interior that was established to develop and manage irrigation water supplies in the western United States.
 Toward this end, the bureau surveys potential project sites; acquires water rights; constructs dams, reservoirs, and diversion facilities; and in many cases subsequently manages reclamation projects.
-Together with its predecessor agency, the Reclamation Service, the bureau has constructed hundreds of reclamation projects and provides water to a vast number of Western farms.
+Between 1902 and 2025, the bureau constructed 600 dams, over 50 power plants, and provided water to over 140,000 Western farms in seventeen states from its nearly 300 reservoirs.
 Some of the largest and most famous dam projects in the West, including Hoover Dam, Glen Canyon Dam, and Grand Coulee Dam, are projects of the Bureau of Reclamation.

 Under reclamation law, farmers receiving bureau water enter into a long-term (typically forty-year, but sometimes much longer) contract with the bureau that fixes the terms under which repayment is to occur.
 These terms include the maximum quantity of water that farmers are entitled to receive in a given year and the price that they are required to pay over the term of the contract.
 Farmers lucky enough to contract with the bureau are exempt from paying interest on the cost of construction of the project.
 In multiple-purpose projects, the bureau has on occasion reduced the payment burden to farmers still further by levying heavier fees on other user groups, such as urban recipients and hydropower.
 The overall subsidy to farmers is believed to be considerable, in some cases exceeding 90 percent of the actual cost of water development.